dvbuntu/barm/vanboxel_BARM_comm_2023_01_27.md

 * $P(R_k|X,T_j')$ - Probability of target residual, $R_k$, given data, $X$, and proposed new tree, $T_j'$, a.k.a. the error probability
 * $P(T_j')$ - Prior probability of proposed tree, $T_j'$, based on tree size
 * $P(R_k|X,T_j') P(T_j')$ - Posterior probability of proposed tree given the data and model fit

+## Hypothesis

+What if we modify BART to use an ensemble of small Neural Networks instead of decision trees?
+Possible benefits:

+1. NNs, having been shown to produce highly accurate models in some situations [@szegedy2013ipn], may when ensembled outperform BART.
+2. The BART MCMC procedure may rigorously address the neural network architecture search problem [@idrissi2016genetic] with Bayesian posteriors.
+3. By carefully assigning priors to model size parameters, we can adapt computational effort to problem *difficulty* rather than number of data points or features.

 ## Neural Networks